thednp/bootstrap.native/README.md

 So when using `bootstrap.native` inside of a NodeJS app, make sure you create a proper Browser-like environment first to avoid unexpected behaviour.

 # Browser Support
 The scripts are developed with clean code mainly for modern browsers that nativelly support HTML5.
-When using polyfills IE8-IE9 will thank you.
+When using polyfills, IE8-IE9 will thank you.

 # Custom Builds
 You can make a custom build of bootstrap-native, including only the modules you need, by using the `build.js` script.